-When I see them now they are not sepia still, or losing their edges to the light of a future afternoon. real Caught midway between was and must be.
-For me they are clicking, and I wonder if they know it.
-Do they know they are the sound of snapping fingers under the sycamores lining the streets?
+When I see them now they are not sepia, still, losing their edges to the light of a future afternoon.
+Caught midway between was and must be.
+For me they are real.
+Sharply in focus and clicking.
+I wonder, do they know they are the sound of snapping fingers under the sycamores lining the streets?
 When the loud trains pull into their stops and the engines pause, attentive listeners can hear it.
-Even when they are not there, when whole city blocks down town and acres of lawned neighborhoods in Sag Harbor {?} can not see them the clicking is there.
-In the tstrap shoes of Long Island debutantes, the sparkling fringes of daring short skirts that swish and glide to music that intoxicates them more than the champane.
+Even when they are not there, when whole city blocks down town and acres of lawned neighborhoods in Sag Harbor {?} can not see them, the clicking is there.
+In the t-strap shoes of Long Island debutantes, the sparkling fringes of daring short skirts that swish and glide to music that intoxicates them more than the champagne.
 It is in the eyes of the old men who watch these girls, and the young ones who hold them up.
 It is in the graceful slouch of the men slipping their hands into the pockets of their tuxedo trousers.
 Their teeth are bright; their hair is smooth and parted in the middle.
-And lwhen they take the arm of the t-strap girls and guide them away from the crowd and to too bright lights, it is the clicking that makes them sway on unlit porches while the victorola plays in the parlor.
+And when they take the arm of the t-strap girls and guide them away from the crowd and the too bright lights, it is the clicking that makes them sway on unlit porches while the victorola plays in the parlor.
 The click of dark and snapping fingers drives them to Roseland, to [tk, tk]; boardwalks by the sea.
 Into places their fathers have warned them about and their mothers shudder to think of, both the warning and the shudder come from the snapping fingers, the clicking.
 And the shade.
 Pushed away into certain streets, restricted from others, making it possible for the inhabitants to sigh and sleep in relief, the shade stretches--just there--at the edge of the dream, or slips into the crevices of a chuckle.
 It is out there in the privet hedge that lines the avenue.
 Gliding through rooms as though it is tidying this, straightening that.

-It bunches on the curbstone, wrists crossed, and hides its eyes under a wide brim hat.
+It bunches on the curbstone, wrists crossed, and hides its smile under a wide brim hat.
 Shade.
 Protective, available.
 Or sometimes not; sometimes it seems to lurk rather than hover kindly, and its stretch is not a yawn but an increase to be beaten back with a stick.
 Before it clicks, or taps or snaps its fingers.